I’m Ready to Buy a House, But Can’t Afford Much: How Do I Find Cheap Houses?

 Finding cheap houses: Homes currently for sale

-If you’re handy and willing to put in the work, look for “as is” in the listing descriptions.
-This is generally a clue that the home is a fixer-upper that you could buy at a steal.
-But be careful that you’re not getting in over your head and make sure to still have the home inspected.
+• As-is homes: These are excellent options if you’re handy and willing to put in the work.
+“As-is” in listing descriptions is generally a clue that the home is a fixer-upper you could buy at a steal.
+But be careful that you’re not getting in over your head, and make sure to still have the home inspected.
 You could lose the money you save on the home’s purchase price on repairs necessary to make the home livable.

-You can also look for vacant or inherited homes.
-Some cities publish a vacant housing list, which you can find on the city website.
+• Vacant or inherited homes: Some cities publish a vacant housing list, which you can find on the city website.
 These lists will have categories of one, two, or three, which indicate how long the home has been vacant and what condition the home is in.
 Before buying off this list, be aware that in some jurisdictions, homes that make it to category three — the worst level — must become fully code-compliant before the city issues a certificate of occupancy.

-Find possible inherited homes by reading your local obituaries, then searching property tax records to find the deceased’s property.
+• Possible inherited homes: Read your local obituaries, then search property tax records to find the deceased’s property.
 While they might need some cosmetic updates, they’re unlikely to be in as rough shape as a category-three vacancy.
 Relatives of a deceased person might just be looking to get rid of the property — and its responsibilities — quickly and for a fair price.

 If you’re truly having no luck, expand your search area to include farther-flung neighborhoods.
 When home shopping on a budget, you’ll need to be flexible.
 Areas further out from urban centers could have lower home prices.